openlookeng/hetu-core/hetu-docs/en/installation/_index.md

 # Installation

-This chapter contains the guidelines for installation of openLooKeng service, command line interface, jdbc, odbc and so on.
+This chapter contains the guidelines for installation of openLooKeng, command line interface, jdbc, odbc and so on.